-Patients with heart disease or risk factors for heart disease should be monitored and treated for this condition.

-Severe liver problems

-• Some CML patients are not able to tolerate the side effects of imatinib, and in others the drug stops working.
-These problems are known as drug "intolerance" and "resistance."
-Some patients can overcome imatinib resistance by increasing the dosage, while others need to take a different TKI.
+- Nausea, vomiting and/or diarrhea - Muscle cramps and bone pain - Fatique - Rashes - Edema (fluid retention that causes swelling around the eyes, feet, lungs or heart) - Although rare, serious side effects of imatinib include: - Low blood cell counts.
+Having low levels of red blood cells, white blood cells, or platelets can increase a patient's risk of anemia, infection and/or bleeding. - Congestive heart failure (impaired ability of the heart to pump blood) and left ventricular dysfunction (impaired functioning of the left side of the heart), particularly in patients with other health issues and risk factors (Note: Patients with heart disease or risk factors for heart disease should be monitored and treated for heart disease.) - Severe liver problems - Some CML patients are not able to tolerate the side effects of imatinib, and in some others the drug stops working.
+These problems are known as drug "intolerance" and drug "resistance."
+Some patients can overcome imatinib resistance with an increase in the dosage, while others need to take a different TKI.
 Fortunately, there are other approved therapies for people with imatinib intolerance or resistance.
 When imatinib is not a treatment option, doctors decide, along with their patients, which of the other treatment options is the best alternative.